You can't complete a project without resources, and you can't finish your project plan without a complementary project resource management plan.

 3. Resource Management Charts

-Understanding and creating duration and histogram charts will aid you and your project team in developing an easier-to-understand picture of how the project fits the schedule.
+Duration and histogram charts help you and your project team get a better picture of how the resources you're planning to use fit the schedule.
 Histograms assist project managers with flagging and resolving problems with overallocation before they become issues.
+Many project scheduling tools simplify this process by offering built-in options to generate resource management reports and charts.

 4. Project Dependencies

-Dependencies lie in the connection between different resources.
-Specifically, a dependency occurs when resources can not function without the completion of a prior task or another resource.
+A project dependency occurs when a team member can't complete their tasks without the completion of a prior task or another resource.

 5. Alternatives